aislab-hevs/CAST-GNN/README.md

 Optionally, combine samples from multiple sources into mixed STKGs of varying sizes for robustness testing.

-## Usage of runnable main notebook file:
+## Usage of runnable main notebook:
 ***************************************************************************************************************************************************
 Although all datasets are video-based, the structure of Something-something dataset differs from HMDB, Kinetics and UCF datasets.
 For this reason, we updated some hyperparameters according to the data so that our model can work with the Something-something dataset without disrupting the structure of the model.